What is Body Burden?

 Our principles

 Body Burden is an independent educational project.
-If you are a researcher and spot an error in our methodology, we welcome corrections.
+If you are a researcher and spot an error in the methodology, corrections are very welcome.
+Get in touch at contact@bodyburdenlab.com.